Deacon Lunchbox

-the Ghost Riders Car Club, The Sideburners, The Wheel Knockers, and The Downer Brothers.
+Ruttenber is credited with giving the Atlanta alternative country music scene of the time the name "The Redneck Underground."

-Ruttenber died in an auto accident, along with two members of the Atlanta group The Jody Grind (drummer, Rob Clayton, and their bassist, Robert Hayes).
-The three were riding in a rented cargo van in Montgomery, Alabama, at the time of the accident, when a drunk driver crossed the I-65 median and struck them head-on.
+Ruttenber died in an auto accident in 1992, along with Rob Clayton and Robert Hayes of the Atlanta group The Jody Grind.
+The three were riding in a rented cargo van near Greenville, Alabama, at the time of the accident, when a drunk driver crossed the I-65 median and struck them head-on.

-He appeared in Words in Your Face, a PBS documentary about spoken-word performers.
+He appeared in Words in Your Face, an episode of the show Alive from Off Center about spoken-word performers,reciting his poem "Lewis Grizzard, I'm Callin' You Out."